SherineAwad/SomaticMutations/README.md

 The is GATK4/Mutect2 pipeline for Somatic Mutation.

+#### Requirments

+- trim-galore=0.6.6
+- star=2.7.10a
+- picard=2.25.6
+- gatk4=4.2.0.0

+You can run the pipeline in -use-conda mode to pull these tools automatically.
+See use conde section below.

 #### Edit config file

 You will need to edit the *config file* to match your samples and paramteres.